Worthington George Smith: Mycology and plant pathology

-Worthington G. Smith's particular expertise was in fungi, which he collected, studied, and illustrated.
+Smith's particular expertise was in fungi, which he collected, studied, and illustrated.
 He published extensively, writing over 200 articles and papers, as well as several books.
 His first major work in 1867 was to produce coloured illustrations of poisonous and edible fungi, printed in linen-backed poster format with an accompanying booklet.
 He published Clavis Agaricinorum (a key to British agarics) in 1870, wrote a popular book on mushrooms and toadstools in 1879, illustrated Stevenson's Hymenomycetes Britannici in 1886, and produced a supplement to M.J.
 Berkeley's Outlines of British Fungology in 1891.

 In 1875, Smith published a paper describing and illustrating the overwintering spores of Phytophthora infestans, the causal agent of late blight of potatoes, the disease responsible for the Great Famine of Ireland.
 For this he was awarded the Royal Horticultural Society's Knightian gold medal.
 The German mycologist Anton de Bary pointed out that Smith had actually described some contaminating spores, but national pride upheld Smith's reputation as a plant pathologist and he was appointed to several governmental commissions on plant diseases, as well as publishing a book on the subject in 1884.

 He restored Sowerby's clay models of fungal fruitbodies displayed at the Natural History Museum and in 1898 wrote a successful short guide to them (later revised and reissued by John Ramsbottom).
-In 1908, he also wrote a "descriptive catalogue" of the specimens and drawings of the British bbasidiomycetes held at the museum.
+In 1908, he also wrote a "descriptive catalogue" of the specimens and drawings of the British basidiomycetes held at the museum.